CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 This gives the player pants, two rocks, a t-shirt with the snippet id "allyourbase" (giving it a special description), socks and (depending on the gender) briefs or panties.

+#### `age_lower`

+(optional, int)
+The lowest age that a character with this profession can generate with.
+This places no limits on manual input, only on random generation (i.e. Play Now!).
+Defaults to 21.

+#### `age_upper`

+(optional, int)
+The highest age that a character with this profession can generate with.
+This places no limits on manual input, only on random generation (i.e. Play Now!).
+Defaults to 55.

 #### `pets`

 (optional, array of string mtype_ids )